 The primary health effect of this heavy metal is impaired neurological development.
 It can negatively impact visual, spatial, and fine motor skills, language, attention, memory, and cognitive thinking.

-Drinking alcohol may be okay in moderate amounts, but excessive consumption can cause serious effects to your health.
-Frequent alcohol consumption can disrupt your neurotransmitters, cause metabolic changes, and reduce brain volume, all of which contribute to impaired communication.
+Drinking alcohol may be okay in moderate amounts, but excessive consumption can cause serious and long-term effects on your health.
+Frequent alcohol consumption can disrupt your neurotransmitters, cause metabolic changes, and reduce brain volume—all of which contribute to impaired communication.

 Heavy one-off drinking episodes or binge drinking can lead your brain to different interpretations of emotional cues than normal.
 For example, you may have reduced sensitivity to other people’s cues and emotions or increased sensitivity to angry reactions.